AlecFessler/mocap-toolkit/README.md

 **Note**: I had to use gcc 14 specifically to get FFmpeg to compile

-#### libyaml
+#### LibYaml
 ```bash
 sudo dnf install libyaml-devel
 ```

 ### Toolkit
 **Note**: libyaml is a dependency of the toolkit as well as the server, so if you followed along with the installation for the server you'll already have it installed, otherwise see the instructions above

 #### LibTorch
-Install Libtorch with Linux, C++/Java, and CUDA 12.1 selected from this link: https://pytorch.org/get-started/locally/
+Install LibTorch with Linux, C++/Java, and CUDA 12.1 selected from this link: https://pytorch.org/get-started/locally/

-**Note**: There is no libtorch for cuda 12.3 like we're using, but the version compiled for 12.1 is compatible based on my testing
+**Note**: There is no LibTorch for cuda 12.3 like we're using, but the version compiled for 12.1 is compatible based on my testing

 #### OpenCV
 ```bash